WCAG 2.0 is a set of technical guidelines for web accessibility.

 WCAG 2.0 was released in 2008, almost a decade after the World Wide Web Consortium (W3C) first created its expert-sourced set of accessibility standards for the Internet.
 Version 2.0 was designed to completely replace WCAG 1.0, and for good reason.
 In many ways, the first set of standards had become obsolete.

-WCAG 1.0 vs WCAG 2.0
+WCAG 1.0 vs WCAG 2.0 vs. WCAG 2.1

 In the fast-moving world of technology, a lot can change very quickly.
 By the time WCAG 1.0 was released, programmers were developing websites in new and different ways.
 That’s just one reason why an update was needed; version 2.0 takes into account more advanced technologies that aren’t covered by WCAG 1.0.
 The same is true for version 2.1, taking into account even further advanced technology not covered in 2.0, specifically as it relates to mobile accessibility.

-Why Should Your Website Follow WCAG 2.0?
+Why Should Your Website Follow WCAG?

-What a Difference a WCAG 2.0 Makes
+What a Difference a WCAG Makes

 Imagine if you happen to be blind, and you rely on a screen reader to read the text on a website automatically.
-And then suddenly, when you land on the home page of a restaurant, loud jazz music starts playing, and you can’t hear the speech output from your screen reader.
+And then suddenly, when you land on the homepage of a restaurant, loud jazz music starts playing, and you can’t hear the speech output from your screen reader.
 You could turn down your computer’s volume, but that would also lower the volume of your screen reader – not helpful.

 Section 508 is part of the Rehabilitation Act that requires Federal agencies to make their digital information accessible to disabled employees and members of the public.
 Section 508 requires organizations to follow the Web Content Accessibility Guidelines to achieve and maintain web accessibility compliance.

-Getting Out of Your WCAG 1.0 Rut
+Getting Out of Your WCAG Rut

 When you’re already making the effort to ensure your website is inclusive to everyone, it makes sense to do it right.
 Why accept second-rate accessibility standards?
 There are different levels of WCAG that organizations can strive for, with WCAG 2.0 AAA being the gold standard.